nimal1310/Obsidian_notes/Secure system engineering.md

 		- Decryption Formula =$$ C^d \mod{n} $$

 	- **HMAC(Hash-based message authentications code)**:
-		- It is cryptographic algorithm that combines a Cryptographic hash function(SHA-256 MD5 etc) and secret key to generate a message authorization cod(MAC).
+		- It is cryptographic algorithm that combines a Cryptographic hash function(SHA-256 MD5 etc) and secret key to generate a message authorization code(MAC).
 		- **SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, and SHA-512/256**
 		- It verify both *data integrity* and *authenticity*.
 		- Key Components: